IBM/watson-online-store/README.md

 ### 5. Configure Watson Discovery

 Launch the **Watson Discovery** tool.
 The first time you do this, you will see "Before working with private data, we will need to set up your storage".
-Click 'Continue' and wait for the storage to be set up.
+Click `Continue` and wait for the storage to be set up.
 Create a **new data collection** and give the data collection a unique name.